Phrenzi/slate/source/includes/_patrons.md

 }
 ```

-> if failed, the above command returns status code `401` and json structured like this:
+> if sign in failed, the above command returns status code `401` and json structured like this:

 ``` json
 {